joshwadd/End2end_Driving_Keras/README.md

 ### Data collection mode :
  When running the car in training mode, a human driver controls the car driving around the track.
 This human driving behaviour is captured by the simulator and saved to disk as a time series comprising of the following components at each time step.

 The car is equipped with three front facing cameras recording images from the left, centre and right views of the front facing driving view of the car at each time-step.
-The driving simulator then saves frames from the three cameras alongside various measurements of the driving behaviour such as **throttle**, **speed** and *steering angle**
+The driving simulator then saves frames from the three cameras alongside various measurements of the driving behaviour such as **throttle**, **speed** and **steering angle**.

 <img src="https://github.com/joshwadd/End2end_Driving_Keras/blob/master/Images/left.jpg?raw=true" width="250"/> <img src="https://github.com/joshwadd/End2end_Driving_Keras/blob/master/Images/Centre.jpg?raw=true" width="250"/> <img src="https://github.com/joshwadd/End2end_Driving_Keras/blob/master/Images/right.jpg?raw=true" width="250"/>

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbODk4NjY2ODAwLC00MDI1NDE2MjIsLTEwND
+eyJoaXN0b3J5IjpbLTQxNTQ3NTU4LC00MDI1NDE2MjIsLTEwND
 gwODE0OV19
 -->